flare-foundation/docs/docs/infra/data/deploying.md

 ### Why am I getting strange reverts on submission?

 One reason could be related to the status of your node.
-Make sure the node is healthy and has enough peers.
-See [Troubleshooting](./troubleshooting.md)
+Ensure the node is healthy and has enough peers.
+See [Troubleshooting](./troubleshooting.md).